 Sticking to a budget will prevent the stress of opening the bills to find an unpleasant surprise at the end of the month.
 Homemade gifts and gift exchanges are useful alternatives to overspending.
 Planning ahead and doing a little work at a time, with assistance from others, will help to avoid last minute rushing around.
 Making plans ahead of time also allows for an objective perspective on how much free time one really has and how much time is needed to prepare for each activity.
 To prevent being overwhelmed, it is important to say “no” to certain activities.

-Healthy Habits Should Not Be on Holiday
+Healthy Habits Need Not Take a Holiday

 Chiropractic and Massage for the Holidays